Lawrenceville Commencement Information

 The university provides graduates with a black gown and cap, along with a hood in the appropriate color to designate school, and a tassel.
 Honor society and student organization stoles or cords are distributed by their respective advisers.
 Academic attire will be distributed at Senior SendOff to be held on April 26, 2018, noon to 7pm in the BLC Cavalla Room.

 Rider University will bestow honorary degrees on two noteworthy recipients at Commencement exercises.
 Honorary degree recipients will be announced in spring 2018.
-Read more about our previous speakers here.
+Read more about our previous speakers.
 Any Rider student eligible to graduate may apply to be the student Commencement speaker.
-More information on the application process will be announced at the start of the spring semester.

 Rider University Memorabilia